mlvrkhn/mlvrkhn/README.md

 ## **Hey hey!** 👋

-<p>My name is Martin, software developer with a background in Law.
-I am self taught and I work mostly with JavaScript and React.js.</p>
+My name is Martin, software developer with a background in Law.
+I am self taught and I work mostly with JavaScript and React.js.

+## About me
+- 👨‍💻 Speaking 🏴󠁧󠁢󠁥󠁮󠁧󠁿  🇳🇴  🇵🇱 learning 🇪🇸
+- 🌱 Learning: Azure, React Testing Library, Headless CMS.
+- 💻 Future: TypeScript, Svelte, Firebase
+- 🤓 Perseverant, motivated, involved

 # Currently looking for a job 💼 🤗

 ## Tech I use: